Adelaide, Countess of Vermandois

-Adelaide of Vermandois (died 23 September 1120) was suo jure Countess of Vermandois and Valois from 1080 to 1102.
-She was the last landed ruler of the Carolingian dynasty.
+Adelaide (Adélaïde in French; died 23 September 1120) was suo jure countess of Vermandois and Valois from 1080 to 1102.

-Adelaide was the daughter of Herbert IV, Count of Vermandois and Adele of Valois.
+Adelaide was the daughter of Herbert IV of Vermandois and Adele of Valois.

 By 1080, Adelaide married Hugh, son of the Capetian King Henry I of France and younger brother of Philip I of France.
 Hugh became Count of Vermandois, following Adelaide's father's death.
 (Note: All of Herbert’s lands would go to Hugh upon Herbert's death in 1080, giving the Capetians an important foothold.)

 In 1104, Adelaide married Renaud II, Count of Clermont-en-Beauvaisis.
 By this marriage, Adelaide had a daughter, Margaret of Clermont.

 In 1102, Adelaide was succeeded by her son, Ralph I. Adelaide died in 1120, being the last Carolingian to hold the County of Vermandois.